 KENT MEYDANI (OLD TOWN SQUARE)

-That’s where the magnificient Alaeddin Mosque complex is.
-It was built in 1235 and it served as the “Mosque of the Throne” for Seljuk sultans.
-Apart from the mosque, the complex also consists of a mausoleum that houses eight Seljuk Sultans of Rum.
+That’s where the magnificent Alaeddin Mosque complex is.
+It was built in 1235 and it served as the “Mosque of the Throne”, for Seljuk sultans.
+Apart from the mosque, the complex also includes a mausoleum with eight Seljuk Sultans of Rum.

-A beautiful staircase, with a fountain in between two flies of stairs, brings you to Mevlana Street.
+A beautiful staircase, with a fountain between the two flight of stairs, takes you to Mevlana Street.

-Almost all most important historical buildings are either on this street or close-by.
+Almost all important historical buildings are either in this street or close-by.

-The Şerafettin Mosque is almost directly opposite the İplikçi Mosque, but on the other side of Mevlana Street.
-Unfortunately, this was also one of many historical structures under renovation, only a very small part of the mosque was open for prayers, with scaffolding both outside and inside.
+The Şerafettin Mosque is almost directly opposite the İplikçi Mosque, but on the other side of the street.
+Unfortunately, this was also one of many historical structures under renovation.
+Only a very small part of the mosque was open for prayers, with scaffolding both outside and inside.